 You can register your interest about any of the opportunities listed below by clicking Get involved

 SIGN will be hosting a focus group specifically for experts by experience (current or former service-users and carers) about experiences of accessing treatment.
-It will be held in Glasgow Central Hotel and take place all day on Tuesday 27 August.
+It will be held at the Golden Jubilee Conference Hotel in Glasgow from 14:00 to 15:30 on Tuesday 27 August.
 Any travel expenses will be compensated by SIGN.

 Assisting with Beat’s written consultation responses

 - Before they start work on the guideline SIGN would like to know what current and former service-users and carers think are the most important issues for the guideline to cover.

 - They are also asking for specific feedback on a draft set of questions which they will aim to answer when developing the guidance.

 We would like some volunteers with lived experience to help us decide how to respond to both requests, including whether any important topics or concerns may not be properly covered by the draft questions, so that we can submit a persuasive response to this part of the consultation.